Click here to view all Different Brains content about traumatic brain injury

 What is Traumatic Brain Injury (TBI)?

-Traumatic Brain Injury is caused by a violent blow or jolt to the head or body, from a car accident, bullet, severe sports injury, falls, etc. Open Head Injury, Closed Head Injury, Deceleration Injuries, Chemical/Toxic, Hypoxia, Tumors, Infections and Stroke are the top 8 mechanisms for TBI.
+Traumatic Brain Injury is caused by a violent blow or jolt to the head or body, from a car accident, bullet, severe sports injury, falls, etc. Open Head Injury, Closed Head Injury, Deceleration Injuries, Chemical/Toxic, Hypoxia, Tumors, Infections and Stroke are the top mechanisms for TBI.
+The top three external causes are car accidents, firearms, and falls.

-Anyone with signs of moderate or severe TBI should receive medical attention as soon as possible.
-Because little can be done to reverse the initial brain damage caused by trauma, medical personnel try to stabilize an individual with TBI and focus on preventing further injury.
+Anyone with signs of TBI should receive medical attention as soon as possible.
+Medical personnel will try to stabilize an individual with TBI and focus on preventing further injury.

-Primary concerns include insuring proper oxygen supply to the brain and the rest of the body, maintaining adequate blood flow, and controlling blood pressure.
+Primary concerns include insuring proper oxygen supply to the brain and the rest of the body and controlling blood pressure.
 Imaging tests help in determining the diagnosis and prognosis of a TBI patient.
-Patients with mild to moderate injuries may receive skull and neck X-rays to check for bone fractures or spinal instability.
 For moderate to severe cases, the imaging test is a computed tomography (CT) scan.
-Moderately to severely injured patients receive rehabilitation that involves individually tailored treatment programs in the areas of physical therapy, occupational therapy, speech/language therapy, physiatry (physical medicine), psychology/psychiatry, and social support.
+Patients receive rehabilitation that involves individually tailored treatment programs in the areas of physical therapy, occupational therapy, speech/language therapy, and psychology.

 Self-advocate David A. Grant on living with a brain injury (59 seconds):